Heart Disease

 Information on how different types of fatt affect cholesterol levels.

-Fact sheet produced by the British Dietetic Association on Heart Disease and Omega 3 fatty acids.
+Link to fact sheet produced by the British Dietetic Association on Heart Disease